Skip to content

 >>> H(1.0)

-Defining a TimeArray
+Defining a time-qarray

 Constant operators

-for any time \(t\), where \(O_0\) is an arbitrary operator.
-The most practical way to define constant operators is using array-like objects.
-They can also be instantiated as TimeArray
+A constant operator is defined by $$ O(t) = O_0 $$ for any time \(t\), where \(O_0\) is an arbitrary operator.
+The most practical way to define constant operators is using qarray-likes.
+They can also be instantiated as time-qarrays using the dq.constant() function.
+For instance, to define the Pauli operator \(H = \sigma_z\), you can use any of the following syntaxes:

 import dynamiqs as dq